Sheldon1999/DS-Algo/README.md

 # DS-Algo

-This projects contains implementations of standard Data structure and algorithms.
+This project contains implementations of standard Data structure and algorithms.
 The programming language is C and C++.